consensus-ai/sentient-ui/doc/DevelopmentFlow.md

 # Development Flow

-## Packaging & Releasing Sia-UI
+## Packaging & Releasing Sentient-UI

 There are some packaging scripts (using electron-packager) in the package.json.

 For them to work, you will need to have release archives of the correct version in the `release` folder of the Sia package in your GOPATH.
-To do so, run `make xc` from the Sia repository followed by `npm run release` from the Sia-UI repository.
+To do so, run `make xc` from the Sia repository followed by `npm run release` from the Sentient-UI repository.

 ## Building Distributables